Telford Priory School

-Telford Priory School is a coeducational secondary school located in the Wrockwardine Wood area of Telford in Shropshire, England.
+New Road Academy (previously The Telford Priory School) is a coeducational secondary school located in the Wrockwardine Wood area of Telford in Shropshire, England.

 The school opened in September 2015 in a new campus, following the merger of Wrockwardine Wood Arts Academy (formerly Wrockwardine Wood Secondary School) and Sutherland Co-operative Academy.
 The school is sponsored by the Community Academies Trust.

-The school facilities include full size 3G Astro with the leisure centre next door holding a 400m athletics track, sports hall, 2 netball courts, fitness suite, dance studio and is located next to an indoor tennis centre and 4 outdoor courts.
+The school facilities include full size 3G Astro with the leisure centre next door holding a 400m athletics track, sports hall, two netball courts, fitness suite, dance studio and is located next to an indoor tennis centre and four outdoor courts.

+In 2024, it underwent a transformation with a new name which is "New Road Academy".

+It also appointed a new Principal Andrea Bell and became part of the Learning Community Trust as well as other changes.

+In 2025, the school experienced its best GCSE results in its history and the Principal acknowledged the school's transformation in a year.

 Inspection judgements

 The school was inspected by Ofsted in 2018, with a judgement of Requires Improvement.
 As of 2022, the school's most recent inspection was in 2022, also with a judgement of Requires Improvement.